n4ru/lesshax/README.md

 * **[devkitARM]** - Download and `export DEVKITARM=<pathto>/devkitARM`
 * **[blowfish_processed.bin]** - place into `scripts` folder.

-Once you're set, simply run `build.sh` and you should get six binaries in the `payloads` folder - Two Per Region (old 3ds / new 3ds) and Three Regions total (USA / EUR / JPN).
+Once you're set, simply run `build.sh` and you should get twelve binaries in the `payloads` folder for the following configurations:
+ - o3DS / n3DS
+ - 9.0 / 9.2
+ - USA / EUR / JPN

 ### Credits